Meet our Long-Spined Bullhead

 - Can you spot it lying in wait to pounce on its prey?

-- Have you heard some alternative names it is also known as?
+- Have you heard some other names it is also known as?

 - What colours can you spot on those here at The Scottish SEA LIFE Sanctuary?